hashicorp/boundary-ui/ui/admin/tests/e2e/README.md

 ### Setup HCP Terraform (Terraform cloud):

 Log in to [HCP Production env](https://portal.cloud.hashicorp.com/).
 Through HCP Terraform, open Terraform cloud, or [access here](https://app.terraform.io/).
 Then create an API token [following this documentation](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/users#tokens).
-Make sure you are added to the `hashicorp-qti` org before creating the token.
+Make sure you are added to the `hashicorp-qti` org in order for the created token to be valid.

 **Token awareness:** Copy your token from the box and save it in a secure location.
 Terraform Cloud only displays the token once, right after you create it.
 And we will need the token later for enos configuration.